Ada-Developers-Academy/core-unit-2/intro-to-sql/intro-to-relational-databases.md

 When working with databases, we should ask ourselves:

 1. How do we structure data in the database?
 What rules does the database need to follow?
-1. How do we communicate the db and retrieve or modify data?
+1. How do we communicate with the db to retrieve or modify data?

 When we talk with a database, we'll be able to create, read, update, or delete the specific data we need.